rematocorp/trello-integration-action/README.md

 trello-auth-token: ${{ secrets.TRELLO_AUTH_TOKEN }}

 # Scans PR comments to find Trello card URLs.
+#
 # DEFAULT: true
 github-include-pr-comments: true

-# Uses the branch name to find card id (e.g. feature/38-card-title).
-# Comments card URL to the PR if found.
+# Uses the branch name to find card id (e.g. feature/38-card-title) and comments card URL to the PR if found.
+#
 # NOTE: Make sure you set `pull-requests: write` permission for the job https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs
 # DEFAULT: false
 github-include-pr-branch-name: false

 # Allows to reference multiple card short IDs in the branch name (e.g. feature/38-39-40-foo-bar).
+#
-# Option github-include-pr-branch-name needs to be true and it is recommended to set trello-board-id to avoid moving wrong cards
+# NOTE: Option github-include-pr-branch-name needs to be true and it is recommended to set trello-board-id to avoid moving wrong cards
 # DEFAULT: false
 github-allow-multiple-cards-in-pr-branch-name: false

 # Creates a new Trello card from PR details if "/new-trello-card" is written in the PR description.
+#
 # Replaces "/new-trello-card" with the card link.
+#
 # NOTE: Make sure you set `pull-requests: write` permission for the job https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs
 # DEFAULT: false
 github-include-new-card-command: false

 # Only matches Trello URLs prefixed with "Closes" etc.
+#
 # Just like https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword
+#
 # DEFAULT: false
 github-require-keyword-prefix: false

 # Throws an error if no Trello card can be found in the PR.
+#
 # DEFAULT: false
 github-require-trello-card: false

 # Trello list ID for draft pull request.
+#
 # Useful when you want to move the card back to "In progress" when ready PR is converted to draft.
-# How to find list ID: https://stackoverflow.com/a/50908600/2311110
+# How to find list ID https://stackoverflow.com/a/50908600/2311110
 trello-list-id-pr-draft: xxx

 # Trello list ID for open pull request.
+#
-# How to find list ID: https://stackoverflow.com/a/50908600/2311110
+# How to find list ID https://stackoverflow.com/a/50908600/2311110
 trello-list-id-pr-open: xxx

 # Trello list ID for closed pull request.
+#
-# How to find list ID: https://stackoverflow.com/a/50908600/2311110
+# How to find list ID https://stackoverflow.com/a/50908600/2311110
 trello-list-id-pr-closed: xxx

 # Trello board ID where to move the cards.
+#
-# Useful when you want the action to move the card out from the backlog.
+# Useful when you want the action to move the card out from a backlog board.
-# How to find board ID: https://stackoverflow.com/a/50908600/2311110
+# How to find board ID https://stackoverflow.com/a/50908600/2311110
 trello-board-id: xxx

 # Position of the card after being moved to a list.
+#
 # OPTIONS: 'top' or 'bottom'
 # DEFAULT: 'top'
 trello-card-position: 'top'

 # Newline-separated list of mapping between GitHub username and Trello username.
+#
 # Use it for people who have different usernames in GitHub and Trello.
 # If the current username is not in the list, we still try to find a Trello user with GitHub username.
 github-users-to-trello-users: |-
     GithubUser1:TrelloUser1
     GithubUser2:TrelloUser2

-# Your organization name to avoid assigning cards to outside members,
+# Your organization name to avoid assigning cards to outside members.
+#
-# edit your workspace details and look for the short name.
+# Edit your workspace details and look for the short name.
 trello-organization-name: remato

 # Assigns branch category (e.g. feature/foo) label to Trello card.
+#
 # DEFAULT: true
 trello-add-labels-to-cards: true